-- Instructions and forms were sent in August 2019 from Golfstat to all institutions that sponsor Division III women's golf.
+- 1. Instructions and forms were sent in August 2020 from Golfstat to all institutions that sponsor Division III women's golf.
 All tournaments must be registered with Golfstat not later than Oct.
-1, 2019.
-Institutions that fail to meet the deadline will be assessed a \$200 fine. - For any tournament results to be considered for selection purposes, the tournament host must submit results from their tournament into Golfstat by no later than 5 p.m.
+1, 2020.
+Institutions that fail to meet the deadline will be assessed a \$200 fine. - 2.
+For any tournament results to be considered for selection purposes, the tournament host must submit results from their tournament into Golfstat by no later than 5 p.m.
 (Eastern time), two days following the conclusion of the event.
 For example, if a tournament ends on Tuesday, the host institution will be required to submit its results into Golfstat by no later than 5 p.m.
 (Eastern time), on Thursday.
-Results for tournaments conducted May 2 and 3 should be faxed to Golfstat (309-829-4792) by 6 p.m.
-Eastern time, Sunday, May 3.
+Results for tournaments conducted May 1 and 2 should be faxed to 309-829-4792 or emailed to Golfstat (mail@golfstat.com) by 6 p.m.
+Eastern time, Sunday, May 2.